hailelagi/hailelagi.com/content/hacks/tsunami.md

 ## Concurrency, Correctness & Going web scale - are you ACID compliant? 👮

+These days are you a serious software craftsman [if you're not at web scale?](https://www.youtube.com/watch?v=b2F-DItXtZs).

+In our undying, unending pursuit to scale systems further and further we spin webs of complexity.
+[Why? who knows, it's provocative.](https://www.youtube.com/watch?v=RlwlV4hcBac)

+Let's scale this bad boy.
 Previously we mentioned fine-grained locking as a technique that could lead to better performance but at the cost of complexity.
 Let's revist that.
 Most databases need to ensure certain guarantees with respect to performance, concurrency and correctness.
 This is commonly encapsulated with ACID - Atomicity, Consistency, Isolation and Durability.
 Lucky for us, we can cast away the durability requirement as our data set must fit in working memory.

 That leaves us with: